 Chartered unit participation is most desirable; however, provisional Scouting units are eligible.
 This award does not apply if any other BSA award is available for a trip.

 The 50-Miler award is available as a decal or in either a cloth or leather patch.
 It is NOT worn on the uniform or sash, but may be attached to equipment, jackets, backpacks, patch vests, or blankets.

 The 50-Miler Award is presented to each qualifying individual for satisfactory participation in an approved trip.
-In order to qualify for the award, the group of which the individual is a member must fulfill all of the following advancement, conservation, leadership, and service requirements:
+In order to qualify for the award, the group of which the individual is a member must fulfill all of the following requirements:

 Cover the route of not less than 50 consecutive miles; take a minimum of five consecutive days to complete the trip without the aid of motors for the qualification of the 50-mile distance.
-For example, in the case of water treks and the use of motors, qualification distances exclude manuvering in or out of slips or ports, safety/weather traverses, managing tidal currents, and accessing the open water.
+For example, in the case of water treks and the use of motors, qualification distances exclude maneuvering in or out of slips or ports, safety/weather transverses, managing tidal currents, and accessing the open water.
 (In some areas pack animals may be used.)
-NOTE: Qualification for the 50-mile distance does not have to be continuous, provided the primary purpose objective is met.
+Note: Qualification for the 50-mile distance does not have to be continuous, provided the primary purpose objective is met.